 RHLS attorneys provide legal representation to nonprofits developing affordable housing or working to revitalize communities.
 We provide a full range of legal services — acquisition, financing, leasing, organizational issues, partnership, and more.

 Many of our clients are leaders in developing innovative models to better serve low-income Pennsylvanians.
 We help our clients work through thorny issues and blaze new trails.

 We have experience with multi-family and single-family development.
 We work on cutting-edge issues in supportive housing, housing for persons with disabilities, and fair housing.

-Our attorneys have extensive experience analyzing and advocating for improvements to programs and policies that affect low-income Pennsylvanians and the nonprofits that serve them.
+Our attorneys analyze programs, policies, and systems identifying practical changes that can improve outcomes for low-income Pennsylvanians and the nonprofits that serve them.

 Our current policy priorities are: 1) increasing resources for affordable housing; 2) advocating for utility affordability for low-income households; 3) promoting equitable and sustainable development; and 4) advancing housing justice.